-Sometimes, it is especially important to have ceramic electrical insulators between two different metal conductors to prevent electricity from flowing between the different parts such as in the photo below.
+Sometimes, it is especially important to have ceramic electrical insulators between two different metal conductors to prevent electricity from flowing between the different parts such as in the photo on the next page.

 Can you see the dark red-brown ceramic electrical insulators?